Skip to content

 Alternatives considered

 HashiCorp Vault self-hosted.
-Operational attention tax incompatible with 1–3 engineer alpha.
+Operational attention tax incompatible with a 1–3 engineer alpha.

-Per-workspace external secrets manager for BYO customer creds.
+Per-domain external secrets manager for customer BYO creds.
 Fails on cost and IAM blast radius.

 Consequences

-• Unblocks ADR-036 — observability vendor keys have a resolved home.
+• Unblocks ADR-036 (observability vendor keys have a home) and ADR-062 (CI secrets inherit the GitHub-Environment-scoped pattern).

 References